Anassatti/Test_Automation-Project_Python/README.md

 # Test_Automation-Project_Python
-This repo is for  buidling test automation solution and framework for e-commerce website using Python
+This repo is for building test automation solutions and framework for e-commerce websites using Python

 **Tools & Technologyies**
 1. Python